This Day In Music: July 25

 July 25, 2005 ~ Trombonist Albert Mangelsdorff passed away in Frankfurt-am-Main, Germany ~ Free jazz innovator.
 Brother of saxophonist Emil Mangelsdorff who introduced him to jazz during the Nazi regime while it was strictly forbidden.
 In the 1950s Mangelsdorff played with Joe Klimm, Hans Koller, and Jutta Hipp.
 Led a revered quintet in the 1960s and toured internationally.
 The 1970s showed expanding into new territory, experimenting with multiphonics, playing with the Globe Unity Orchestra, Peter Brötzmann, Elvin Jones, Jaco Pastorius, Alphonse Mouzon, John Surman, Barre Phillips, and Stu Martin.
 Co-founded the United Jazz+Rock Ensemble.
 Would go on to collaborate internationally in various ensembles from the 1980s onwards including with Chico Freeman, Jean-François Jenny-Clark, Eric Watson, John Lindberg, Ed Thigpen, and Ernst Reijseger ~ Mangelsdorff was born in 1928

 July 25, 1994 ~ Charles Artice Glenn, commonly known as country singer, songwriter Artie Glenn, passed away ~ Best remembered for writing Crying In The Chapel.
 The song would first be a hit as recorded by his son Darrell Glenn in 1953, despite the recording being only intended as a demo version to get it published.
 It would be covered by a number of artists during the 1950s, notably Ella Fitzgerald, Eddy Arnold, and Sister Rosetta Tharpe.
-The song would however become most closely associated with Elvis Presley who recorded three takes in 1960, shelved them for five years as he was unhappy with the takes and had a million-seller with the single in 1965 ~ Glenn was born ca.1915
+The song would however become most closely associated with Elvis Presley who recorded three takes in 1960, shelved them for five years as he was unhappy with the takes and had a million-seller with the single in 1965 ~ Glenn was born in 1915

 July 25, 1992 ~ Saxophonist, clarinetist Gary Windo passed away in New York, New York, USA ~ Declined an offer to join the band from Sonny Stitt.
 Member of New York Gong.
 Half of Pam & Gary Windo.
 Has worked with host of jazz and rock artists including Carla Bley, Brotherhood Of Breath, Centipede, Matching Mole, Running Man, Nick Mason, the Psychedelic Furs, Robert Wyatt, NRBQ, and others ~ Windo was born in 1941

 July 25, 1986 ~ Lester Anthony Minnelli, commonly known as stage director, film director Vincente Minnelli, passed away in Beverly Hills, California, USA ~ To musical audiences known for directing several classic movie musicals.
 Both 1951's An American In Paris and 1958's Gigi would win an Academy Award for Best Picture, the latter also winning Minnelli the award for Best Director.
 Also notably directed Meet Me In St Louis starring Judy Garland, released in 1944 and MGM's most successful film musical of the 1940s.
 Minnelli and Garland would be married from 1945 until 1951, their daughter is singer Liza Minnelli.
-In addition to directing some of the best-known musicals of his day, Minnelli has also made many comedies and melodramas ~ Minnelli was born in 1903
+In addition to directing some of the best known musicals of his day, Minnelli has also made many comedies and melodramas ~ Minnelli was born in 1903

 July 25, 1984 ~ Willie Mae Thornton, commonly known as singer Big Mama Thornton passed away in Los Angeles, California, USA ~ Influenced by Memphis Minnie, Bessie Smith, the Dixie Hummingbirds, and Mahalia Jackson.
 Best known for first recording the Jerry Leiber and Mike Stoller song Hound Dog, later made famous by Elvis Presley, and Ball And Chain, later made famous by Janis Joplin.
 Has performed and recorded with artists such as Buddy Guy, Fred Below, Eddie Boyd, Jimmy Lee Robinson, Big Walter Horton, Mississippi Fred McDowell, Muddy Waters, Sammy Lawhorn, James Cotton, Otis Spann, Luther Guitar Junior Johnson, Francis Clay, George Harmonica Smith, Doug Macleod, Bee Houston, Steve Wachsman, Todd Nelson, Bill Potter, Bruce Sieverson, JD Nicholson, and Aretha Franklin ~ Thornton was born in 1926

-July 25, 1980 ~ Singer, singwriter, poet, actor Vladimir Vysotsky, full name Vladimir Semyonovich Vysotsky passed away in Moscow, Soviet Union ~ Widely known for his unique singing style and lyrics, dressing social and political commentary in humorous wit.
+July 25, 1980 ~ Singer, songwriter, poet, actor Vladimir Vysotsky, full name Vladimir Semyonovich Vysotsky passed away in Moscow, Soviet Union ~ Widely known for his unique singing style and lyrics, dressing social and political commentary in humorous wit.
 Though largely ignored and forbidden to release his songs by the cultural establishment remained popular and had a lasting effect on Soviet culture.
 Has written an estimated 1,000 songs, yet as most of were passed on through amateur vinyl and tape recordings he died without any official album release.
 Well-known songs include Farewell To Mountains, I Don't Like, Capricious Horses, Morning Gymnastics, and The Lyrical Song ~ Vysotsky was born in 1938

 July 25, 1979 ~ Leonard Grant, commonly known a rapper Uncle Murda, born in Brooklyn, New York, USA ~ First gained attention as featured vocalist on Brooklyn of Fabolous' 2007 From Nothin' To Somethin' album.
 Has also collaborated with French Montana, 50 Cent, Bobby Shmurda, Casanova, 6ix9ine, Statik Selektah, Memphis Bleek, Busta Rhymes, Lloyd Banks, Raekwon, Waka Flocka Flame, Styles P, Jadakiss, E-40, and others